rwgrier/rwgrier.github.io/_posts/2021/2021-10-04-from-homepod-to-sonos.md

 I just got frustrated with it all.

 So what did I do?
-We’ll, if you ready the title of this post, you already know I’ve moved to Sonos.
+Well, if you ready the title of this post, you already know I’ve moved to Sonos.
 We have Google Minis throughout our house and the work well, but I want something that sounds great.
 I spend a lot of time working in my office and listen to music for most of that time.
 I want it to sound great.

 I ended up buying a pair of [Sonos One SLs](https://www.sonos.com/en-us/shop/two-room-set-one-sl.html) and a [Sonos Sub](https://www.sonos.com/en-us/shop/sub.html).
 If I’m being honest, this is overkill for my office.
 But, wow, it sounds great.